Book cover for Woundwise by Brian L. Plescher: abstract ink image, gold and earth tone

 Experimental Philosophy in Practice

-Brian L. Plescher writes at the intersection of post-structuralist theory and lived resistance, exploring how concepts like dissolution, abjection, and creative breakdown function as survival technologies rather than academic abstractions.
-His work emerges from sustained engagement with AI collaboration, mutual aid networks, and communities practicing transformation through breakdown rather than despite it.
+Brian L. Plescher writes at the intersection of post-structuralist theory and lived resistance, exploring how concepts like dissolution, abjection, and creative breakdown function as survival technologies.
+His work emerges from collaborations with AI, mutual aid networks, and those practicing transformation through breakdown.

-Drawing on advanced studies in philosophy and strategic leadership (MSU, Yale School of Management), his writing bridges the theory-practice divide that often limits academic philosophy's real-world impact.
-His projects examine how individual crisis connects to collective transformation, positioning literature as methodology for navigating systemic breakdown as creative becoming.
+With advanced studies in philosophy and strategic leadership (MSU, Yale School of Management), his projects bridge the theory-practice divide, examining how crisis connects to collective transformation—positioning literature as methodology for creative becoming.

 Essays & Embodied Theory